Migrate WordPress Site Perfectly: The Definitive Guide

 Option 4: Migrate a site using SSH or WP-CLI

-In the previous section, we covered how to migrate a WordPress site manually.
+In the previous section, we covered how to migrate WordPress site manually.
 However, that was via pleasant user interfaces, and it was still a painful process.
 In this section, we take the pain up a couple of notches, and show you how to migrate your site manually via SSH.

 a.
 Download a copy of your site